Mike Conley Jr.: 2014–2019: playoff disappointment

 On July 14, 2016, Conley re-signed with the Grizzlies.
-His reported five-year, $153 million deal was the greatest contract by total value in NBA history at that point in time.
+His reported five-year, $153 million deal was the greatest contract by total value in NBA history at the time.
 On November 16, 2016, he scored 30 points and hit a career-high-tying seven three-pointers in a 111–107 win over the Los Angeles Clippers.
-On November 29, he was ruled out for six to eight weeks with a fractured vertebrae.
+On November 29, he was ruled out for six to eight weeks with a fractured vertebra.
 He returned to action on December 16 after missing nine games.
-In the Grizzlies' 96–92 loss to the Sacramento Kings, Conley passed Pau Gasol to become the all-time leading scorer in Grizzlies franchise history.
+In the Grizzlies' 96–92 loss to the Sacramento Kings, Conley passed Pau Gasol to become the all-time leading scorer in Grizzlies history.
 On January 30, 2017, he scored 38 points in a 115–98 win over the Phoenix Suns.
-Conley matched his career best with seven three-pointers (in 10 attempts) and made 12 of 18 shots overall in his fourth 30-point game of the season—he previously had just five over his entire career.
+Conley matched his career best with seven three-pointers (in 10 attempts) and made 12 of 18 shots overall in his fourth 30-point game of the season—he previously had five over his entire career.
 On February 15 against New Orleans, Conley passed Mike Miller for the most three-pointers in franchise history with 845.
-On March 29, he matched his career-high with seven three-pointers on his way to 36 points, helping the Grizzlies rout the Indiana Pacers 110–97.
+On March 29, he matched his career-high with seven three-pointers on his way to 36 points, helping the Grizzlies rout the Indiana Pacers, 110–97.

-On April 22, 2017, Conley scored a franchise postseason record 35 points in a 110–108 overtime win over the San Antonio Spurs.
+On April 22, 2017, Conley scored a franchise postseason record 35 points in a 110–108 overtime win over the Spurs.
 The win tied the first-round series at 2–2.

 Conley appeared in 12 of the Grizzlies' first 13 games of the 2017–18 season before suffering a left Achilles injury.
 On January 27, 2018, he was ruled out for the rest of the season after requiring surgery to smooth a small bone protrusion in his left heel.